GE2025: WP unveils first batch of potential candidates, including a former MFA diplomat

 EILEEN CHONG PEI SHAN

-Ms Chong currently works in the social impact sector, where she is the lead for insights and innovation at the Asia Philathropy Circle.
+Ms Chong currently works in the social impact sector, where she leads the early childhood development, education, and youth mental health and wellbeing portfolios at Asia Philanthropy Circle (APC).
+She joined APC in June last year.

-She previously spent six and a half years with the Ministry of Foreign Affairs, including three years at the Singapore Embassy in Beijing.
+The 33-year-old worked at the Ministry of Foreign Affairs from 2017 to 2024, with three years at the Singapore Embassy in Beijing.
+Ms Chong is a former government scholar.

 At the last General Election, the WP fielded a total of 21 candidates, down from 28 during GE2015.